-I am pleased to present the 2019-20 Departmental Plan for the Office of the Registrar of the Supreme Court of Canada ('ORSCC').
+I am pleased to present the 2020-21 Departmental Plan for the Office of the Registrar of the Supreme Court of Canada ('ORSCC').

-Our 2019-20 Departmental Plan provides parliamentarians and Canadians with information on what we do and the results which we are aiming to achieve during the 2019-20 fiscal year, as well as providing transparency on how taxpayers' dollars will be spent.
-We also describe in our report our programs and services for Canadians, our priorities for 2019-20, and how our work will help us attain our organizational priorities.
+Our 2020-21 Departmental Plan provides information on what we do and the results which we are aiming to achieve during the 2020-21 fiscal year, as well as providing transparency on how financial resources will be spent.
+We also describe in our report our programs and services for Canadians, our priorities for 2020-21, and how our work will help us attain our organizational priorities.